psychemedia/pentrich-uprising/tellings/61_unjustified_detention.md

 Mr. WOOLER moved a series of resolutions in an amendment.

 Mr. HUNT, in reading the amendment, alluded to the trials at Derby.
 He would not defend the persons who were engaged in the riots that had taken place in that county; but they were only paupers instigated by the villain Oliver.
 They might have been convicted, one for murder, some for burglary, and some for robbery; but that would not do—they wanted convictions for high treason.
-They got the under-sheriff to pack a jury, in order to get them convicted and execated for high treason.
+They got the under-sheriff to pack a jury, in order to get them convicted and executed for high treason.
 Mr. Lockett had canvassed the neighbourhood, and examined who was on the right side and who was not, and then resigned the office of undersheriff, and became solicitor for the prosecution against all law and all justice.
 He got a jury of who had been terrified with Luddism, that they would have found the men guilty of bigamy had that been the charge against them.
 After the first verdict, the Judge rose up and said, "Gentlemen, I am very sorry that you have more cases to come before you; but, gentlemen, you have rendered an incalculable service to your country."
 He had heard the Judge use those expressions, and a juryman sitting beside him had said, "that's a pretty good hint to the rest of us, however!" but they were to be betrayed by their own counsel as well as by others: for one of them had promised to move an arrest of judgment which had never been done.

 The amendments were put and negatived, and the original resolutions carried almost unanimously.